worktheclock/replit.github.io/classrooms/management.md

 # Creating and Managing Classrooms

+This article covers creating, cloning, deleting, and archiving classrooms, as well as the effects of each.

 ## Creating a Classroom

 Create a classroom by going to your Teacher Dashboard via the teacher tab in your navbar.
 If you do